vimagick/dockerfiles/monit/README.md

 ![](https://badge.imagelayers.io/vimagick/monit:latest.svg)

-`Monit` is a utility for managing and monitoring processes, programs, files, directories and filesystems on a Unix system.
+[Monit][1] is a utility for managing and monitoring processes, programs, files, directories and filesystems on a Unix system.

 ## directory tree